justenPalmer/commandChess/README.md

 ### How to castle

-1. Swap the position of the king and rook
+1. Swap the position of the king and rook.
-2. Move the king and rook toward each other so that each piece moves an equal distance, stopping when the pieces are adjacent or one space apart
+2. Move the king and rook toward each other so that each piece moves an equal distance, stopping when the pieces are adjacent or one space apart.
-3. If there ends up being one space in between the king and rook, than the rook moves into the empty space
+3. If there ends up being one space in between the king and rook, than the rook moves into the empty space.

 ## Bishops